 Last-ditch was seldom required for United and when they did need it, the execution was superb.
 Nevertheless, Santo will undoubtedly be disappointed that his team could not create more in the closing stages, as they were forced to settle for speculative shots from distance.

 Instead, the best chance for a winner fell to Blades substitute Oliver McBurnie, who could not get quite enough contact on a close-range header in injury time.

 Neither side will be distraught or ecstatic with their point.
 They each establish themselves in the top half in the table (Wolves in sixth, Sheffield United in seventh) but will both feel a win was there for the taking; Sheffield United will rue the missed chances at the start of both halves, while Wolves will feel the game was their’s to win once Doherty had equalised.

-Blades boss Chris Wilder epitomised the mood after the game, where he expressed his mixed emotions: ‘You have to put teams to bed and we didn’t’, the 52-year-old said.
+Blades boss Chris Wilder epitomised the mood after the game in his press conference, where he expressed his mixed emotions: ‘You have to put teams to bed and we didn’t’, the 52-year-old said.
 ‘The game could have gone either way and possibly [in the] last ten minutes they [Wolves] might have been disappointed not to win it’.

 ‘It’s been a good afternoon for us’, admitted Wilder, who will surely be focusing on the bigger picture despite dropping two attainable points.
 ‘You can’t be too greedy’.

 Wolves (3-4-2-1): Patricio; Dendoncker, Coady (C), Kilman; Doherty, Moutinho, Neves, Jonny; Traore, Jota; Jimenez.